Launching a successful industrial marketing strategy presents some challenges that are not present in other industries.

 6. Partner with Experienced Industrial Marketers

-When you partner with a marketing agency, you don’t want just anyone.
+You don't want just anyone when you partner with a marketing agency.
 You want an agency that has a verifiable track record in your industry.

 They should be able to show you that they have worked with similar companies to deliver stellar results.